crowdsecurity/crowdsec/docker/README.md

 * Crowdsec concepts: https://docs.crowdsec.net/docs/concepts
 * Where to file issues: https://github.com/crowdsecurity/crowdsec

 # What is Crowdsec

 Crowdsec - An open-source, lightweight agent to detect and respond to bad behaviours.
 It also automatically benefits from our global community-wide IP reputation database.

 # How to use this image

+## Docker images available
+crowdsec will use Alpine as default container.
+A debian container is also available with systemd for journalctl support.
+Simply add `-debian` to your tag to use this.
+Please be aware that debian containers are not available on all version, since the feature was implemented after the release of version 1.3.0

 ## Required configuration